A variable annuity can be an efficient way to help grow funds that you plan to turn into income in retirement.

-When you get to retirement you have several options for the value in your contract.
+When you get to retirement, you will have several options for the value in your contract.
 These include:

 If you decide to convert to an income plan, you will likely have several options, including:

-A portfolio plan where payments are tied to the insurance company’s general account and can increase over time with dividends.
+A portfolio plan where payments are tied to the insurance company’s general account and can increase over time with dividends3 .

 How do guaranteed living benefits of variable annuities work?